-Hess Fitness Center houses a basketball court, two racquetball courts, wallyball court, and a family fitness area (all kids need to be supervised with a parent present).
+Hess Fitness Center houses a basketball court, two racquetball courts, walleyball court, and a family fitness area (all kids need to be supervised with a parent present).
 The center also has a wide range of cardiovascular and exercise equipment.
-The Hess Fitness Center is also your after-hours access.
+The Hess Fitness Center is also your after hours access.
 Sign up for this is at the Warrior Fitness Center during duty hours.
-After-hours access is open to active duty military members, DoD civilian employees, and retirees.
+After hours access is ONLY open to active duty military members.

 The pool is currently closed for the season.
 It is located on the corner of East Ave and 9th Street, next to The Landing.